rinalds98/Savory-Junction/README.md

 =

 ## **Solved Bugs**
-- The Star rating system when selecting 2 stars it would light up stars(2, 3, 4, 5) but it should only light up stars (1, 2) It was fixed by using display flex and reversing the order.
+- The Star rating system when selecting 2 stars would light up stars(2, 3, 4, 5) but it should only light up stars (1, 2) It was fixed by using display flex and reversing the order.
 The checkbox(Stars) values also had to be changed so they would correspond to the correct star.
-- Update reservation wasn't updating properly and even tho 10 tables it would create a second reservation for a reserved table.
+- Update reservation wasn't updating properly and even though 10 tables would create a second reservation for a reserved table.

 ## **Unfixed Bugs**
 - once a user selects a rating if they click away or decide they want to write a review the star rating selection disappears.
 This is purely aesthetical as the rating the user selected will still be posted to the database.
-The way to fix this would be to use javascript for the star rating system rather then just css.
+The way to fix this would be to use javascript for the star rating system rather than just CSS.

 ## **Validator Testing**